Page contents

 £24.99 with VAT Relief

-This is the first board game developed with people with dementia, for people with dementia.
-This life-storytelling board game promotes conversation to explore a person’s life from childhood through the present and into the future.
+The life-storytelling board game promotes conversation to explore a person’s life from childhood through the present and into the future.

 It invites people to think and talk about who they are, their experiences, feelings, what they have done and what they want to do.
 It promotes identity, independence and sense of purpose while building closer relationships.

-The strong colour contrasts and clear design of the board are appropriate for people with visual and cognitive impairments.
+The colour contrasts and clear design of the board are appropriate for people with visual and cognitive impairments.
 Enlarged counters and cards are also easier to use for players with rheumatism or dexterity difficulties.

-The game can be played in groups of up to 4 people or teams of all ages and all players share their stories with each other.
+The game can be played in groups of up to 4 people of all ages.

-7. Tactile Turn – Dementia Fidget Toy
+8. Tactile Turn – Dementia Fidget Toy

-£24.98 inc VAT
+£29.99 inc VAT

-£20.82 with VAT relief
+£24.99 with VAT relief

 In mid-to-late stages of dementia, gifts that can provide sensory stimulation can be very beneficial.